 A New Leaf (1971)

 Elaine May's directorial debut starring Walter Matthau and Elaine herself is a charming little film despite the huge production dramas behind the scenes.
 A spoilt trust fund adult Henry (Matthau) runs out of money.
 He decides the answer to his problems is to find a rich heiress to marry while keeping up appearances as still being wealthy himself.
 He finds Henrietta (May), a nerdy klutz, who fits the bill perfectly and the hi-jinx roll on from there.
-A silly black comedy that's worth watching at least once.
+A silly black comedy that's worth watching.